 When traveling half-way around the world, it sometimes feels like six meals a day isn’t enough, since it might be my last time in that country, ever.
 My government sponsored trip to Taiwan had a pretty packed itinerary, but I still made a point to push my stomach’s limits by following promising culinary leads before and after the day’s scheduled tours.
-In Kaohsiung, a hub for Taiwanese technology in the southern part of the island nation, it felt important to seek Kuo’s, a family-run, open air restaurant that’s been serving comfort food for over 40 years.
+In Kaohsiung, a Taiwanese hub for technology in the southern part of the island nation, it felt important to seek Kuo’s, a family-run, open air restaurant that’s been serving comfort food for over 40 years.

 It was easy to enjoy savory ground pork, stewed with soy sauce, rice wine and crystal sugar.